Traditional Turkish Food: A Guide on What to Eat and Drink in Turkey

 Dürüm is a Turkish word meaning "roll".
 Dürüm refers to any type of preparation rolled up in a Turkish pancake/wrap.
 Kebab (döner kebab and döner dürüm) is one of the most popular sandwiches in Turkey.
 The meat is cooked for a long time so that it's full of flavour and melts in the mouth.

-Kebab fun fact: The origin of the döner kebab goes back to the Ottoman Empire in the 16th century.
+Kebab fun fact: The origin of the döner kebab dates back to the Ottoman Empire in the 16th century.
 It was a dish made of thin slices of meat cooked on a rotating spit.
 The method of vertical roasting on a spit as we know it today came much later, towards the end of the 19th century!

 Manti